- 1 New Interface & Design

 On a likely related note, my mute button sometimes sticks when I press it in.
 I don’t experience it in practice when I’m using the V1, but depending on how I press the button when shooting videos, I’ve noticed it sometimes gets stuck behind the display cover and doesn’t fully pop back out.
 I’ve also heard of this happening to others who’ve had to reattach their display covers and it’s created alignment issues with their mute button as well.

-Sometimes when you pass a police officer and the arrows flip from front to rear, the V1’s bogey counter (the number on the display that tells you how many signals the V1 is seeing) may shoot up and start reporting a bunch of non-existent ghost signals.
+Sometimes when you pick up a police officer up close and get a strong signal, the V1’s bogey counter (the number on the display that tells you how many signals the V1 is seeing) may shoot up and start reporting a bunch of non-existent ghost signals.
 Several people, myself included, have occasionally seen situations when the V1 starts incorrectly reporting up to the max of 9 signals.
 I don’t know why this happens, but I imagine that Valentine can fix this via a future software update.

 Internal Manufacturing Differences